 - Level 7 (Master's degree).

 If you are interested in lower-level Standards, we may be able to redirect you to one of our further education college partners.

 For more information view the approved Standards on the Gov.uk website.

 How are higher and degree apprenticeship delivered?

-The educational part of the apprenticeship will be based on a UWE Bristol degree programme relevant to the apprenticeship.
+The educational part of the apprenticeship will be based on a UWE Bristol higher and degree courses relevant to the apprenticeship.
 The course will be delivered in a range of formats including day release, block release and blended learning.
-Not all programmes will be available in all formats.
+Not all courses will be available in all formats.

 As apprenticeships are work-based qualifications, on-the-job training is undertaken at the employee’s workplace.

 How long does a higher and degree apprenticeship take?

 A higher and degree apprenticeship with UWE Bristol can take anything from 18 months to five years, depending on the course.